HelalAbood/Fm-5-order-summary-component-main/README.md

 ### Demo: https://helalabood.github.io/Fm-5-order-summary-component-main/

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+This is a solution to the [Order Summary Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).

 ## Table of contents